Is oatmeal good for upset stomach? Before answering this question, we should understand an upset stomach and what remedy is needed for that.

 -

-An irritable bowel syndrome (IBS) can cause pain in the abdomen, bloating, intestinal gas, diarrhea or constipation, or both.
+An irritable bowel syndrome (IBS) can cause pain in the abdomen, bloating, intestinal gas, diarrhoea or constipation, or both.

 -